Robustrade/go-hotenv/README.md

-# go-modules
+# go-hotenv

-Internal repository for reusable Go modules.
+Internal repository for reusable Go hotenv.

 This repo hosts multiple small, independent Go packages maintained internally for shared use across projects at **Kulu**.
 Each subfolder (e.g., `hotenv/`) is its own Go module with its own `go.mod`.